ansys/pymechanical/doc/source/getting_started/faq.rst

 Ansys Workbench is a no-code environment to set up analysis systems that can be linked together.
 It is part of the Ansys family of software tools for process automation and design exploration.
-This family now also includes Ansys OptiSLang, which may be a more natural fit for integration with PyMechanical.
-The most popular app within this environment is Mechanical, and for many years, Workbench was the only environment from which you could run Mechanical.
+This family also includes Ansys OptiSLang, which may be a more natural fit for integration with PyMechanical.
+The most popular app within the Workbench environment is Mechanical, and for many years, Workbench was the only environment you could run Mechanical from.

 Because Workbench is a no-code environment, a lot of the complexity around managing data transfer between Ansys apps and running parametric studies is hidden.
 PyMechanical, and